codatio/codat-docs/docs/expenses/faq.md

 You can reuse the chart of accounts, tracking categories, and tax rates from our Accounting API.
 However, we recommend using the [mappingOptions](https://docs.codat.io/sync-for-expenses-api#/operations/get-mapping-options) endpoint for expenses because of the transaction type support.
 Authentication, company creation, and the Accounting connection linking journeys can be reused between builds.
 This is because the companies can use the same Id between Codat products.

-### How can I resync a transaction that has previously failed once I resolve the issue with the transaction?

 ### How can I detect if an expense account has been deactivated?
 You can create a webhook in the Codat portal to inform you when the Chart of Accounts has been changed.
 By querying the Chart of Accounts and using the `isDeleted` flag, you can identify which accounts have been deleted before a sync occurs.
 For more information, please refer to the [documentation](https://docs.codat.io/using-the-api/webhooks/core-rules-types) on creating and updating rules.